 - IWP 631 Foreign Propaganda, Perceptions and Policy OR IWP 640 Cultural Intelligence for Strategy and Analysis

-- IWP 670 Counterterrorism through Cultural Engagement and Development OR IWP 678 Covert Action and National Security
+- IWP 670 Counter-Terror through Full Spectrum Cultural Engagement OR IWP 678 Covert Action and National Security

 Program Learning Outcomes

 - Students will demonstrate knowledge of basic terms, concepts, history, theories, and geography related to strategic soft power.